itzg/docker-minecraft-server/docs/configuration/server-properties.md

 `MERGE`
 : Merge the list of users from `WHITELIST` into the existing file. `WHITELIST_FILE` cannot be used with this option.

+`SYNC_FILE_MERGE_LIST`
+: When `WHITELIST_FILE` is provided it will overwrite an existing whitelist file.
+Also, if `WHITELIST` is provided, then those users will be merged into the newly copied file.

 !!! note

     For versions prior to 1.7.3, `white-list.txt` will be maintained instead.
 Only usernames are supported for those versions.